 Terrorism is a threat throughout the world.
 See Terrorist threat overseas.

 There is an ongoing risk of terrorist attack in Iran, including in Tehran.
+On 7 June 2017 simultaneous terrorist attacks targeted the Iranian Majlis (parliament) in central Tehran and Imam Khomeini's Shrine on the southern outskirts of Tehran.
 In recent years there have been bombings in the border areas of Sistan va Baluchestan and West Azerbaijan provinces.

 In planning your activities, consider the types of places known to be terrorist targets and the level of security provided.
 Possible targets include embassies, hotels, places of worship, government interests and identifiably Western businesses and interests.
 Pay close attention to your personal security at all times and closely monitor the media and other local sources for information about possible new safety or security risks.